 LGBT RIGHTS: Same-sex sexual relations, even when they are consensual, are criminalized in Saudi Arabia.
-Violations of Saudi local laws governing sexual relations, including on social media, may be subject to severe punishment.
+Violations of Saudi laws governing perceived expressions of, or support for, homosexuality, including on social media, may be subject to severe punishment.
 Potential penalties include fines, jail time, or death.
 For more detailed information about LGBT rights in Saudi Arabia, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on lesbian, gay, bisexual, and transgender (LGBT) travel, please read our Information for LGBT Travelers page.

 The Basic Law does not prohibit discrimination against people with disabilities and there is no legislation mandating public accessibility.
 Newer commercial and government buildings, however, often include such access.
 The Ministry of Social Affairs is responsible for protecting the rights of persons with disabilities.

 According to the Ministry of Social Affairs, there are numerous government-sponsored centers for people with disabilities, such as the Noor Institute for the Blind, the Amal Institute for the Deaf, and social rehabilitation and welfare centers for the elderly.
 Note that Saudi Arabia has extremely limited infrastructure to care for those with mental disabilities.
 Royal decrees in the past have encouraged institutions and individuals to contribute to charitable activities to assist persons with disabilities.